The UK government has been using child spies in law enforcement and counter-terrorism operations, new reports reveal.

 “Juvenile covert human intelligence sources are used very rarely and they’re only used when it is very necessary and proportionate, for example helping to prevent gang violence, drug dealing and the ‘county lines’ Phenomenon.
 The use is governed by a very strict legal framework.”

-Yet members of the house of lords said that the ‘code of practice’ used to maintain the welfare of child spies “very vague” regarding the measures of protection extended to children working for the security services both during and afterwards.
+Yet members of the House of Lords said that the ‘code of practice’ used to maintain the welfare of child spies is “very vague” regarding the measures of protection extended to children working for the security services both during and afterwards.

 The same report concluded that the Home office “also fails to explain how the authorising officer is supposed to weigh the intelligence benefits against the potential negative impact on the juvenile sources.”